BU-Spark/ds-boston-bpda-br-election/SCRUM/Team1_scrum_report_Oct22.md

 ### What have I worked on?
 In the past week, we have worked on the following:
-- Conducted geogrpahical analysis of the elecorate
+- Conducted geographical analysis of the elecorate
 - Conducted gender analysis of the electorate
 - Implemented a mapping function to clean the country codes and education codes